Sartik0709/Panasonic-Pioneers_062/README.md

-# Project Title:- Panasonic-Pioneers_062
+# Project Title:- Petpals

 ## Introduction
-Welcome to PetPals, a clone of the Pet Adoption Platform.
-This website is designed to facilitate the adoption of pets, such as dogs and cats, from shelters or rescue organizations.
+Welcome to PetPals, This website is designed to facilitate the adoption of pets, such as dogs and cats, from shelters or rescue organizations.
 The platform serves as a digital marketplace where potential adopters can browse and select pets, shelters can list available pets, and donors can contribute to support animal welfare.

 ## Project Type
 Fullstack | Frontend | Backend |

-## Deplolyed App
+## Deployed App
 Frontend: [https://deployed-site.whatever](https://pet-petpals.netlify.app)
 Backend: [https://deployed-site.whatever](https://panasonic-pioneers-062.onrender.com)
 Database:mongodb+srv://sharmasartik:bYrfpPGcyQacY3XI@cluster0.ahxkwhi.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0